elizabethmcd/peptigate/README.md

 * [`config.yml`](./config.yml): A demo & template config file for the main `Snakefile`.
 * [`protein_as_input.snakefile`](./protein_as_input.snakefile): A simplified version of the peptigate pipeline that only requires a FASTA file of proteins (amino acid format).
 * [`config_protein.yml`](./config_protein.yml): A demo & template config file for the `protein_as_input.snakefile`.
-* [`curate_datasets_and_build_models.snakefile`](./curate_datasets_and_build_models.snakefile): workflow recording how we generated the [plm-utils sORF prediction model](./inputs/models/plmutils/).
+* [`curate_datasets_and_build_models.snakefile`](./curate_datasets_and_build_models.snakefile): A Snakemake workflow that records how we generated the [plm-utils sORF prediction model](./inputs/models/plmutils/).
 Because we provide this model in the inputs folder of this repository, we do not anticipate that most users will be interested in running this workflow.
 * [.github](./.github), [.vscode](./.vscode), [Makefile](./Makefile), [pyproject.toml](./Makefile): Control the developer behavior of the repository.
 See the [template repository](https://github.com/Arcadia-Science/snakemake-template) for a description of how these files work.

 #### Folders and files output by the workflow

-All predicted peptide sequences and annotation information are reported in the `predictions` folder.
+All predicted peptide sequences and annotation information are reported in the `predictions/` subfolder of the output folder specified in `config.yml`.
 Other folders record intermediate files needed to make the final prediction files.
 See below for a description of each folder.

-* annotation
+* `annotation/`
     * autopeptideml: intermediate files recording bioacitivty predictions made by AutoPeptideML models.
     * characteristics: intermediate files recording chemical characteristics of predicted peptides calculated by the Python package peptides.
     * deepsig: intermediate files recording signal peptide predictions for the predicted peptides calculated by DeepSig.
     * peptipedia: intermediate files record BLASTp matches against the Peptipedia database using diamond.
 * cleavage
-    * deeppeptide: intermediate files and cleavage peptide predictions made by DeepPeptide
+    * deeppeptide: intermediate files and cleavage peptide predictions made by DeepPeptide.
     * nlpprecursor: intermediate files and cleavage peptide predictions made by NLPPrecursor.
     * preprocessing: intermediate files formatted in preparation for cleavage peptide prediction.
 * predictions: combined peptide predictions and annotations.